dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.0.md

 For more information, see [Introduction to Kestrel](xref:fundamentals/servers/kestrel).

-## WebListener renamed to HttpSys
+## WebListener renamed to HTTP.sys

 The packages `Microsoft.AspNetCore.Server.WebListener` and `Microsoft.Net.Http.Server` have been merged into a new package `Microsoft.AspNetCore.Server.HttpSys`.
 The namespaces have been updated to match.

-For more information, see [Introduction to HttpSys](xref:fundamentals/servers/httpsys).
+For more information, see [Introduction to HTTP.sys](xref:fundamentals/servers/httpsys).

 ## Enhanced HTTP header support